 Alert your eye doctor right away if you are experiencing any AMD-related complications.

-Routine eye exams can catch eye disorders early, help decrease severe symptoms, and stop the progression of vision loss.
+Routine eye exams can catch eye disorders early.
+This helps decrease severe symptoms and slow the progression of the disease.

 Age-related macular degeneration is diagnosed during a comprehensive eye exam.